TanStack/tanstack.com/app/blog/tanstack-router-typescript-performance.md

 })
 ```

-Generating the route tree came as a consequence of reducing tedious configuration of a route tree but keeping inference where it matters.
+Generating the route tree came as a consequence of reducing the tedious configuration of a route tree but keeping inference where it matters.
 This is where the first important change is introduced leading to better editor performance.
 Instead of inferring the route tree, we can take advantage of this generation step to _declare the route tree_.

 ```tsx
 export interface RootRouteChildren {